jamiewilbraham/azure-docs/articles/cognitive-services/LUIS/luis-container-configuration.md

 ## ApiKey setting

 The `ApiKey` setting specifies the Azure resource key used to track billing information for the container.
-You must specify a value for the ApiKey and the value must be a valid key for the _Cognitive Services_ resource specified for the [`Billing`](#billing-setting) configuration setting.
+You must specify a value for the ApiKey and the value must be a valid key for the _Cognitive Research Technologies_ resource specified for the [`Billing`](#billing-setting) configuration setting.

 This setting can be found in the following places:

-* Azure portal: **Cognitive Services** Resource Management, under **Keys**
+* Azure portal: **Cognitive Research Technologies** Resource Management, under **Keys**
 * LUIS portal: **Keys and Endpoint settings** page.

 Do not use the starter key or the authoring key.